Harisu: Marriage

 Since her debut in 2001, Harisu has consistently expressed a desire to marry and have a family of her own.
 In 2005, she began dating Micky Jung (real name Jung Yong-jin), a rapper whom she had met online.
 Jung, who had been a member of dance group EQ during the 1990s, later joined Harisu's management company and worked on her fourth and fifth albums.
 The couple briefly separated in 2006, but were reunited after Jung saw her dating another man on a TV show.
 Rumours that the two were to marry began circulating in November 2006, and a date for the wedding was announced in February, following meetings between their respective families.
 Harisu and Jung starred in a reality television show on cable network Mnet showing their everyday lives and preparations for their wedding, but the couple were subjected to harsh criticism from netizens.

-On May 19, 2007, Harisu and Jung were married at Central City Millennium Hall in the Seocho-gu district of Seoul.
-The ceremony was presided over by KBS anchor Shin Young-il, and officiated by Kim Suk-kwon, a Dong-A University professor who had performed Harisu's sex change surgery in the 1990s.
-The couple honeymooned on the Thai island of Ko Samui, and began their married life at Harisu's family home in Nonhyun-dong, in the Gangnam-gu district of Seoul.
+On May 19, 2007, Harisu and Jung were married at Central City Millennium Hall in the Seocho District of Seoul.
+The ceremony was presided over by KBS anchor Shin Young-il, and officiated by Kim Seok-Kwun, a Dong-A University professor who had performed Harisu's sex change surgery in the 1990s.
+The couple honeymooned on the Thai island of Ko Samui, and began their married life at Harisu's family home in Nonhyun-dong, in the Gangnam District of Seoul.
 The couple have said that they plan to adopt four children, though the news prompted a mixed public reaction.
 A poll by Mnet found that 69% of 1,300 respondents were in favour of Harisu's decision to adopt, while in a similar poll by Daum, 58% of 8,094 respondents were against the idea.
 Harisu and Jung divorced in 2017 after ten years of marriage.

 Welfare and politics

 In November 2007, Harisu unveiled plans to build and run an orphanage, stating that it was one of her "long-cherished dreams".
-With the support of her husband and mother-in-law, she purchased a 3300 m2 plot of land in Janghowon, Gyeonggi-do, and studied for a community service license.
+With the support of her husband and mother-in-law, she purchased a 3300 m2 plot of land in Janghowon, Gyeonggi Province, and studied for a community service license.
 Harisu campaigned for the New Progressive Party in the 2008 Republic of Korea legislative elections, supporting the legalization of marijuana.